-The Statement of Accounts concludes with the Annual Governance Statement (AGS) 2020/21.
+The Statement of Accounts is supplemented with the Annual Governance Statement (AGS) 2020/21.
 The AGS provides an overview of the Council's governance framework.
-It also provides a summary of reports and reviews which comment on governance and performance issues relating to the Council.
+It also provides a summary of reports and reviews which comment on governance and performance issues relating to the Council and is presented alongside the Statement of Accounts.